 How do you cease trading a Ltd company?

-It is best to formally wind up your limited company if you no longer wish to continue trading.
 This process involves seeking the appointment of a licensed insolvency practitioner, who will oversee the liquidation process and report back to shareholders, creditors and the courts.

 Following this, the company can be closed and the company and existing company bank account accounts and account dissolved.